matthiasbayer/matthiasbayer/README.md

 Hi!
 I'm a software engineer based in Munich, currently working on building AI tools and platforms using TypeScript, React, Node.js and Next.js.

-I've been involved in web development since the era of Netscape.
-Backend roots in Java, PHP and Python.
-DevOps experience with Docker, Kubernetes, AWS and Serverless.

 ### Contact

 Interested in working with me?
 [Let's chat!](https://cal.com/bayer)